brianfluk/software-engineering-project/product.md

 We note that with enough time lecturers like Picard, and students like Worf and Data will eventually achieve their goals.
 But the amount of time taken can be compressed, and indeed one of main benefits of our application is to save time.
 We also note that our application would not function without the presence of students such as Data who are not only willing to explain the material, but also do it in an effective manner.

 For Picard, the chat archives will provide an invaluable insight of the student body's reaction to the material.
-The volume of questions, comments, recurrence of similar questions will be vital in diagnosing sub-optimal material presentation.
-Picard saves time extracting this information through other means (the information is available as its being created).
+The volume of questions, comments, and recurrence of similar questions will be vital in diagnosing sub-optimal material presentation.
+Picard saves the time he would spend extracting this information through other means.
 Picard may also gain information that would otherwise be unavailable due to a variety of factors that come into play after the lecture ends.
-In example, a student notes that the lecturer repeatedly uses a confusing term, lecture ends, the student looks up the term, the problem is solved, but the lecturer never learns of the existence of a problem to begin with.
+In example, a student notes that the lecturer repeatedly uses a confusing term.
+When lecture ends the student looks up the term and the problem is solved but the lecturer never learns of the existence of a problem to begin with.

 For the students, the application will allow Worf to potentially understand material as its being presented, saving the time that he would have to spend reading through a textbook or classroom forum.
 In converse, the application will allow Data to aid students as aid is needed, instead of having to spend time later using a classroom forum or during study sessions.